seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CANIDIUS**
 Marcus Octavius, Marcus Justeius,
 Publicola, and Caelius, are for sea:
 But we keep whole by land.
-This speed of Caesar’s
+This speed of Caesar's
 Carries beyond belief.

 **Soldier**